vithika1999/FETJ-VithikaBhatt/README.md

-picture of the outputs are attached
+picture of the outputs are attached for review